The Jewish story of Myanmar is small now, but it was not always small.

 Myanmar's Jewish history did not begin with mass settlement.
 It accumulated.

 Myanmar Digital News's historical overview says Jewish merchants from Iraq and India established communities in Yangon and Mandalay during British rule, and that more than 2,500 Jews lived in Myanmar by 1940.
-The same account points to the older Musmeah Yeshua synagogue story: a first wooden building in 1854, then the current two-story synagogue completed in 1896.
+The same account points to the older Musmeah Yeshua synagogue story: a first wooden building in 1854, then the brick two-story synagogue completed in 1896.

 This was part of a wider Baghdadi Jewish world that stretched through Bombay, Calcutta, Rangoon, Singapore, and Shanghai.
 Families followed trade routes, port cities, and imperial opportunity.
 In Rangoon, Jews entered commerce, built institutions, and became part of the city's dense colonial mosaic alongside Indians, Chinese, Armenians, Burmese, and British officials.